irrdnet/irrd/docs/users/database-changes.rst

 sent.

 IRRd collects some metadata for each request, which is included in notifications to maintainers and written to the server logs.
-This includes the from, date, subject and message ID for emails, and the source IP, user agent and x-irrd-metadata header content for HTTP requests.
+For emails, this includes the from, date, subject and message ID headers For HTTP requests (including ``irr_rpsl_submit``) this includes the source IP, user agent and x-irrd-metadata header content.

 Authentication and notification overview